digital-asset/daml-finance/docs/source/tutorials/getting-started/lifecycling.rst

   upgrade or patch them without affecting your live instruments.
 * Having separate rules allows to change the lifecycle properties of an instrument dynamically at runtime.
 For example, an instrument can initially be created without support for doing asset distributions.
-Then, at a later point the issuer might decide to start paying dividends.
+Then, at a later point, the issuer might decide to start paying dividends.
 They can now simply add a distribution rule to the running system to enable this new lifecycle event for their instrument without affecting the actual live instrument itself (or any holdings on it).

 Summary
 *******

-You have now learned how to use lifecycle rules and events to describe the behavior of an instrument.
+You have learned how to use lifecycle rules and events to describe the behavior of an instrument.
 The key concepts to take away are:

 * Lifecycle events represent different ways of how an instrument can evolve.
 * A lifecycle rule contains logic to calculate the effects an event has on an instrument and its